-Another great way to target your audience is by collecting email preferences -- i.e. ask recipients about the type of emails they would like to receive.
-Some may only want to know about product updates, or only want to receive emails on a weekly basis.
-Others may want to receive daily emails.
-By collecting this information upfront, you can avoid bombarding subscribers with emails down the line, as well as provide them with more relevant content.
+Another great way to target your audience is by collecting email preferences — i.e., ask recipients about the type of messages they would like to receive.
+Some may only want to know about product updates, or only want to receive emails or texts on a monthly basis.
+Others may want to receive daily emails (although this frequency is not recommended for texts).
+By collecting this information upfront, you can avoid bombarding subscribers with messages down the line as well as provide them with more relevant content.

-Once you collect recipients' preferences, you can use this information to target the rest of the emails in your welcome series.
+Once you collect recipients' preferences, you can use this information to target the rest of the messages in your welcome series.

-After you've created the content for each email in your series, the final step is setting the status of each email to live.
-Once live, each new subscriber will automatically be scheduled for all emails in your series after signing up, and all emails will send automatically based on what you've scheduled.
+After you've created the content for each message in your series, the final step is setting the status of each SMS and email to live.
+Once live, all messages in your flow will send automatically based on what you've scheduled.

-All flow filters and additional email filters will be applied right before each email sends to ensure the right people get your emails and all others are skipped.
+All flow filters and additional message filters will be applied right before each email sends to ensure the right people get your messages and all others are skipped.

 Target Based on Gender

-While the general gist of the emails can be the same, you should feature men's vs. women's products, along with male vs. female imagery in the content.
+While the general gist of the messages can be the same, you should feature men's vs. women's products, along with male vs. female imagery in the content.